Swarovski: Products

 Swarovski makes products such as glass sculptures, miniature, jewellery, rhinestones, watches, home decor and chandeliers.

 All sculptures are marked with a logo.
 The original edelweiss flower Swarovski logo was replaced by an S.A.L. logo, which was replaced with the swan logo in 1988.

 Swarovski glass is produced by melting a mixture of quartz sand, soda, potash and other ingredients at high temperatures.
-Lead, usually used in the form of lead tetroxide, is no longer used and all Swarovski crystal glass produced since 2012 has been lead-free.
+Lead, usually used in the form of lead oxide, is no longer used and all Swarovski crystal glass produced since 2012 has been lead-free.
 To create crystal glass that lets light refract in a rainbow spectrum, Swarovski coats some of its products with special metallic chemical coatings.
 For example Aurora Borealis, or AB, gives the surface a rainbow appearance.
 Other coatings are named by the company, including Crystal Transmission, Volcano, Aurum, Shimmer, and Dorado.
 Coatings may be applied to only part of an object; others are coated twice and thus are designated AB 2X, Dorado 2X, etc.

-Swarovski has developed a unique technology that preserves the brilliance and brightness of crystals without the use of lead dioxide.
-The hologram on the back of the package contains the inscription "advanced crystal superior brilliant lead-free".

 In 2004 Swarovski released Xilion, a copyrighted cut designed to optimize the brilliance of Roses (components with flat backs) and Chatons (diamond cut).

 The Swarovski Group includes Tyrolit (makers of abrasive and cutting tools); Swareflex (reflective and luminous road markings); Swarovski Gemstones (synthetic and natural gemstones); and Swarovski Optik (optical instruments such as binoculars and rifle scopes).

 Since 2006 the Royal Canadian Mint has issued collectors' coins with Swarovski crystal components.
 The 2006 crystal-snowflake coin was gold (face value $300), with the reverse having six lens-shaped iridescent crystals on a snowflake.
 Subsequent years' crystal-snowflake coins have been $20 silver coins featuring different coloured crystals.
 In 2018 the Canadian mint issued 12 different birthstone coins, each with a different Swarovski crystal.
 The Canadian mint's 12-coin 2019 zodiac series will feature 20 Swarovski crystals on each coin.

 In 2014 Tristan da Cunha issued a five-crown Christmas coin in which a small Swarovski crystal is set in the guiding star behind a coloured picture of one of the magi.

 Swarovski launched its first watch collection in 1999.
 The watches offered by Swarovski are Swiss made.